jorainer/EuroBioC2024/abstract.md

 analysis of very large, or remote, data.
-This integration simplifies in addition complete analysis workflows which can include functionality from the *MsFeatures* package for compounding, and from the *MetaboAnnotation* package for annotation of untargeted metabolomics experiments.
+This integration simplifies in addition complete analysis workflows which can include functionality from the *MsFeatures* package for compounding, and from the *MetaboAnnotation* package facilitating annotation of untargeted metabolomics experiments.
 Public annotation resources can be easily accessed through packages such as *MsBackendMassbank*, *MsBackendMsp* or *CompoundDb*, the latter also allowing to create and manage lab-specific compound databases.
 Finally, the *MsCoreUtils* and *MetaboCoreUtils* packages provide efficient implementations of commonly used algorithms, designed to be re-used in other R packages.
 Ultimately, and in contrast to a monolithic software design, the package ecosystem enables to build customized, modular, and reproducible analysis workflows.